What Types of Wine Glasses Do You Really Need?

 - Do you wash your dishes after dinner?

-- Do you take pleasure from cleaning and organizing your kitchen or bathroom?
+- Do you find pleasure in cleaning and organizing your kitchen or bathroom?

-- Do you have safe areas that are off-limits from kids?
+- Do you have safe areas that are off-limits to kids?

 If you answered mostly “No” Owning crystal stemware will drive you insane.
 Instead, get glassware or stemless crystal glasses.
 These will be easier to maintain and won’t give you a conniption if they break.
 You can also wash them in the dishwasher.